 Pro: You can easily see several cities or countries

 We always love a good road trip.
 And, let’s be honest, a cruise is a bit like a road trip on the water.
 Sitting in one place really isn’t our thing.
 We like staying busy and seeing as many different places as possible when we travel.
 That’s exactly what you get with a cruise.

-Of course, for some folks that might sound overwhelming.
-It really isn’t too bad – we’ll have more on that below.
+Of course, for some people, that might sound overwhelming.
+It really isn’t too bad, though.
 Plus, there are a ton of cruise itinerary options.
 When booking your cruise, just choose an itinerary that fits your preference in terms of how many stops it has compared to the number of “at sea” days.

 Pro: You only have to unpack once

 While we love a good road trip, even we will admit that unpacking and repacking every day or two can get old quickly.
 On a cruise ship, your room moves with you so you only have to unpack one time.
 This really might be the biggest perk of cruising!

 I’ll be honest, we often take advantage of this and pack more than usual.
 On non-cruise vacations, we typically try to pack into as small a bag as possible since we move around a lot.
 With a cruise, we feel as though we can take a bit more with us since we’re not moving often.

 That is especially important on an Alaska cruise where you will need warm layers, even in the height of summer.
 Even on a Caribbean cruise, you’ll likely want casual clothes for sightseeing, nicer clothes for dinner, several bathing suits and maybe even workout clothes.
 Having room for all of this is nice!